-Teacher Practice: Based upon a minimum of three classroom observations using a State-approved, research-based practice instrument.
+Teacher Practice: Based upon a minimum of three classroom observations for non-tenured teachers and a minimum of two for tenured teachers using a State-approved, research-based practice Instrument.
 For more details click here.

 Student Growth Percentile: A measure of how much a student improves his or her NJ ASK score from the previous year as compared to academic peers across the state.
 Applicable to 4th-8th grade Language Arts and 4th-7th grade Math teachers only.